 Materials needed to appliqué on an embroidery machine

 - Small piece of (PRE-WASHED) fabric for appliqué piece.
-Not too thin, not a fabric prone to unraveling.
+Your appliqué fabric should be not too thin, and not be a fabric prone to unraveling.
 Most of the time I use quilting cotton broadcloth for appliqué pieces.
 But, since it’s cotton, it shrinks.
 So always pre-wash the appliqué fabric.

 - Pre-washed garment or fabric on which you are attaching the appliqué.

 Different types of appliqué files

 There are primarily two different types of appliqué files, ones with a satin stitch finished edge and ones designed to have a raw edge.

 Appliqué designs with a satin stitch finished edge are the most common type of appliqué design.
 A satin stitch finish completely covers the raw edge of the appliqué fabric.
 Some companies make appliqué designs with more of a beaded edge.
 It is still a finished edge of a satin stitch – but is a bit more decorative than a standard satin stitch appliqué.
 I’m either case, the file is set up to stitch out in three different thread colors (placement stitching, tack down stitching and final satin stitching), which gives you the opportunity to take important steps between each round of stitching.
 I’ll explain more about how this works in a bit.

 A raw edge applique file is just that – one that is designed to have the raw edge of the appliqué fabric exposed.
 For these types of designs – you only have two rounds of stitching.
 The first round is placement stitching and the second is a running stitch.
 You trim the fabric close to the running stitch and leave the edges raw.

 How to appliqué on an embroidery machine – step by step instructions

 Any company that sells embroidery designs will also likely offer appliqué designs.
 If you want to create an appliqué, you must get an appliqué design – not a filled embroidery design.